A Working Capital Advance for Your Business

 Temporarily Supplement Cash Flow

-A company may also employ a working capital loan to supplement their cash flow during times that are slow.
+A company may also employ a working capital loan to supplement its cash flow during times that are slow.

 Many businesses will have times of the year when they are operating at a loss.
 To avoid having to close down completely, they will use the loan to cover the shortfall during the slow months.